Easy Dehydrator Granola Bars Recipe

 Getting the texture just right is key to making delicious chewy granola bars.
 Here are some tips to help you achieve that perfect chewiness:

-• Press the mixture firmly into a lined or greased pan to help it hold its shape.
+- Press the oat mixture firmly into a lined or greased pan or dehydrator tray to help it hold its shape.

 By following these tips, you’ll be able to create granola bars with the ideal chewy texture that everyone will love.